Lawn: Social impacts

 During World War II (1939–1945), women became the focus of lawn-care companies in the absence of their husbands and sons.
 These companies promoted lawn care as a necessary means by which women could help support their male family-members and American patriotism as a whole.
 The image of the lawn changed from focusing on technology and manhood to emphasizing aesthetic pleasure and the health benefits derived from its maintenance; advertisers at lawn care companies assumed that women would not respond positively to images of efficiency and power.
 The language of these marketing campaigns still intended to imbue the female population with notions of family, motherhood, and the duties of a wife; it has been argued that this was done so that it would be easier for men returning from war to resume the roles which their wives had taken over in their absence.
 This was especially apparent in the 1950s and 1960s, when lawn-care rhetoric emphasized the lawn as a husband's responsibility and as a pleasurable hobby when he retired.

 There are differences in the particulars of lawn maintenance and appearance, such as the length of the grass, species (and therefore its color), and mowing.

+Expectations of lawn maintenance have fueled violent conflict.
+In 2021, sheriffs acting on behalf of the city of Austin, Texas, United States, attempted to serve a warrant on a resident with an unkempt lawn, which escalated to a deadly shootout with SWAT agents.
+This followed a nonfatal shootout in Fort Worth, Texas, in the same year due to a resident having grass that exceeded 12 in in length.